What genres do I work with?

 PARANORMAL

-Retellings of children’s stories (Peter Pan, Wizard of Oz, Alice in Wonderland, etc.), Jane Austen, fairytales, and Greek/Norse mythology
+retellings of classic stories (Peter Pan, Wizard of Oz, Alice in Wonderland, Jane Austen, etc.), fairytales, mythology

 My Wish List: